 Celebrations and events in honor of King Kamehameha

 The parade on Oahu is the most outlandish and extravagant parade of all.
 Thousands of residents and even vacationers join the happy crowds and line the streets of Honolulu's downtown.
-Around 9 a.m., the statue of King Kamehameha is decorated with lei (flower necklaces) and the parade wanders in a boisterous mood from the statue to Iolani Palace and all the way to the base of Diamond Head in Queen Kapi'olani Park in Waikiki.
+Around 9 a.m., the statue of King Kamehameha is decorated with lei (flower necklaces) and the parade wanders in a happy mood from the statue to Iolani Palace and all the way to the base of Diamond Head in Queen Kapi'olani Park in Waikiki.

 There is something special and extravagant about the parade in Lahaina.
 It is not just any parade, it includes a Pa'u parade.
 Wahine (women), who are dressed in stunning robes and adorned with flower necklaces, form part of the parade and ride down the spectator-lined streets on the backs of proud horses.
-In some years, the celebrations are combined with a Ho'olaule'a, a Hawaiian music festival, and the city becomes one big celebration over several days.
+Sometimes, the celebrations are combined with a Ho'olaule'a, a Hawaiian music festival, and the city becomes one big celebration over several days.